This article was republished at Democracy Chronicles on January 17, 2020.

 A broader public that better understands diplomacy, world geography, history, cultures, trends, problems, etc., better grasps the world’s relevance, and is more likely to call for and engage in diplomacy.
 That understanding can be developed in schools, but schools shouldn’t be the only vehicles because they vary so much in their quality and pedagogical priorities.
 Democratizing diplomacy can help, and citizen diplomacy is the vehicle.

-In contrast with professional diplomacy — that is, paid diplomats’ management of international relations — citizen diplomacy entails citizen-to-citizen communication and collaboration across borders.
+In contrast with professional diplomacy, citizen diplomacy entails citizen-to-citizen communication and collaboration across borders.
 Professional diplomats frequently encourage citizen diplomacy if it advances their government’s foreign policy objectives.
 “Public diplomacy” officers commonly bring together ordinary people from different countries to promote mutual goodwill and cooperation.
 However, given that government leaders and their diplomatic agents are not always foremost committed to peace, justice and the welfare of their people, citizen diplomats need to maintain some independence from professional diplomats.
 Watchful citizens active in independent political parties, non-government organizations and voluntary associations are better able than state-backed groups to hold their governments accountable.

 In this vein, independent citizen diplomacy groups can help lead the democratization of diplomacy as they collaborate to advance international peace, justice and development.
-Current examples of citizen diplomacy groups include the Model United Nations, Sister Cities International, Global Nomads Group, and iEARN.
+Current examples of organizations doing citizen diplomacy include Global Ties U.S., Sister Cities International, World Learning, and iEARN.
 At their best, such groups don’t just foster dialogue or travel, but educational, economic and political collaborations.
 At their best, citizen diplomacy organizations also involve populations least likely to engage in diplomacy: the poor and those least connected to the wider world.
 Poverty and disconnection don’t necessarily engender xenophobia.
 But they breed ignorance, and ignorance is fuel for the xenophobia that attacks immigrants, neglects refugees, elects demagogues, and sows the seeds of war.

 Thus, at its best, democratizing diplomacy means: